 Six Thinking HatsAlso known as: de Bono's Six Thinking Hats, lateral thinking, parallel thinking

-Six Thinking Hats is a thinking tool that supports the exploration of a problem from different perspectives in order to move beyond obvious answers to creative solutions.
-Each hat represents a different lens for thinking and can be accompanied by question prompts which provide a scaffold for a variety of viewpoints to be shared.
-These are:
+Six Thinking Hats supports the exploration of a problem from different perspectives in order to move beyond obvious answers to creative solutions.
+It:

 How to use with ICT